-The options outstanding at the year ending on 31 March 2022 with exercise price of Rs.10 are 65,300 options.
+The options outstanding at the year ending on 31 March 2023: 66,900 options.

 The fair value of Employee Stock Options has been measured using Black Scholes Model of pricing.

 The fair value of the options and the inputs used in the measurement of the grant-date fair values of the equity-settled share based payment plans are as follows: